arj03/ssb-new-format/README.md

    particular type.
 This would allow one to fetch all messages of a specific type, say books, chess or abouts and verify that the server hasn't left some of them out.
-This combined with partial replication makes up for some interesting cases.
+This combined with partial replication could open up for better onboarding and lighter clients.
+ - FIXME: better format for private messages

 ## Performance